Shtacks/GenAI-Shopping-List-Manager-CLI-App/APP_DOCUMENTATION.md

 # Shopping List Organizer

-A modern and intuitive command-line application for managing and organizing shopping lists and recipes with AI-powered categorization capabilities.
+A modern and intuitive command-line application for managing and organizing shopping lists, recipes, and pantry inventory with AI-powered categorization capabilities.

 ## Overview

-The Shopping List Organizer is a feature-rich CLI application that helps users create, manage, and organize their shopping lists and recipes efficiently.
+The Shopping List Organizer is a feature-rich CLI application that helps users create, manage, and organize their shopping lists, recipes, and pantry inventory efficiently.
 It leverages AI technology to automatically categorize items and provides convenient export options for sharing and printing lists.

 ## Key Features